 Designed for use with either coarse (PCC) or fine (PCF) corrugated conduit in sizes 13mm to 54mm, the new fittings have been specifically designed for robust, long-term service in exposed areas such as at trackside and on bogies and trams.
 Available as straight, 45° and 90° swivel elbows, the nickel-plated brass ends of the fittings are constructed to offer optimised strength and impact resistance.

-Extensively evaluated and currently in use on tram and light rail projects such as France, Germany, the Netherlands, Italy and Spain and Edinburgh and Sheffield tram projects in the UK, the components are certified for key industry standards, such as UR, IEC61386 and ISO60529.
-Experience gained through working with manufacturers on rail, light rail and tram projects across Europe, provided ABB with the insight to design the 45° and 90° elbows with smooth bore interiors as standard, to reduce snagging of cables and wiring against traditional cast products, during installation.
+Extensively evaluated and currently in use on an extensive number of projects in France, Germany, the Netherlands, Italy, Spain and the UK, the components are certified for key industry standards, such as UR, IEC61386 and ISO60529.
+Experience gained through working with manufacturers across Europe, provided ABB with the insight to design the 45° and 90° elbows with smooth bore interiors as standard, to reduce snagging of cables and wiring against traditional cast products, during installation.

 Meirion Buck at ABB, explained: “The PCC and PCF ranges have been developed as a direct response to more stringent conditions and specific customer requests, for example the need for materials which are resistant to caustic cleaning chemicals.
 As always, our goal is to exceed customer and industry expectations in all areas of performance, safety and service life – and with these systems already seeing service in light rail and tram applications across Europe, we believe we are well on the way to achieve that.”